noor-ul-amin0/budget-tracker/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root of the directory and run `npm install` to install both frontend and backend dependencies.
-3. Start the API by running `nx serve api` from the "api" directory.
+3. Start the API by running `nx serve api` in the terminal.
-4. Start the React app by running `nx serve client` from the "client" directory.
+4. Start the React app by running `nx serve client` in the terminal.

 ## Project Structure